The Department of Asian Languages and Cultures (ALC) offers a graduate program in Asian Languages and Cultures, Chinese and Japanese.

 New applicants to UW-Madison apply to departments through the Graduate School application process.
-Complete the online Graduate application and select the Chinese (major code 171) or Japanese (major code 583) program.
+Complete the online Graduate application and select the Asian Languages and Cultures (major code x) or Chinese (major code 171) or Japanese (major code 583) program.

 1. Graduate School Application and Application Fee.
 Our department only reviews completed applications submitted through the Graduate School online application process.
 The application fee is required and is non-refundable.
-In a very few circumstances applicants may apply for a fee waiver.
+In rare circumstances, applicants may apply for a fee waiver.
 If you previously applied in a prior academic year, you will need to resubmit your Graduate School application and pay the application fee again.

 Included in the online application is the departmental supplemental application.
 Please indicate your degree option when filling out the supplemental application.

 2. Reasons for Graduate Study or Statement of Purpose.
 Please upload (PDF document preferred) your statement of purpose to your online application.